 Blog

-Text messaging has become an integral part of healthcare communication, offering a convenient and immediate way for healthcare payers and providers to connect with patients and members.
-However, the healthcare industry has strict privacy and compliance rules to consider.
-Whether you are a marketer looking to drive better campaign performance, a quality improvement professional trying to improve member and patient adherence, or a digital marketer looking to drive adoption of your app and portal, having an effective channel for communication that doesn’t compromise the organization’s HIPAA requirements can seem like a daunting task.
-Text messaging, one of the highest converting channels today, must align with HIPAA regulations to ensure that protected health information (PHI) remains secure and confidential.
+Whether you are a marketer looking to drive better campaign performance, a quality improvement professional trying to improve member and patient adherence, or a digital marketer looking to drive adoption of your app and portal, having an effective channel for communication that doesn’t compromise the organization’s HIPAA compliant requirements can seem like a daunting task.

 Relay has been at the forefront of member and patient communication, using our HIPAA compliant communication channel, the Relay Feed, to help various healthcare provider and payer clients to connect and engage with their member and patient populations.
 To see a Relay Feed in action, click the link below.